-This allows families affected by an inherited disease to reduce the risk of passing the condition on to the next generation.
-PGT-M and PGT-SR are used during IVF treatment with the intention to identify embryos that do not have a genetic condition and to help families have healthy children.
+This highly specialised test allows families affected by an inherited disease to reduce the risk of passing the condition on to the next generation.
+PGT-M and PGT-SR are used during IVF treatment to identify embryos that do not have a genetic condition and to help families have healthy children.

 PGT-M is licensed by the HFEA… for a full list of the conditions that have currently been licensed please contact us or contact HFEA

 What If The Condition Has Not Been Licensed?

 There are criteria for licensing a genetic condition which is listed by the HFEA.
 CARE Fertility can apply for a license to the HFEA on your behalf, the licensing committee meet every few months when approval may be granted then.

 Click here to find more information about our Reproductive Genetic Testing.

 Reproductive Genetics-What’s Involved?